soodaayush/BVHApp/README.md

 ![Map](https://github.com/user-attachments/assets/651b1797-e16a-4b8a-ba80-ead2223a68ac)

 The Maps (path: `app/map.jsx`) screen renders a map of the school using the `react-native-maps` library.
-The latitude and longitude are passed into the map in order for it to be geelocated.
+The latitude and longitude are passed into the map in order for it to be geolocated.
 For it to work on both iOS and Android, I explicitly provided Google and Apple maps links that are dependant on which Operating System is being used.
 Above the map is very basic information on the location of the school.
 The arrow icon below the information opens up the directions to the school from your location on your default maps app on your mobile device.
 There is a marker on the school to make it obvious as to what is the subject on this map.

 # Assets